mitsuman/mdx2wav/README.md

 ## Usage

-mdx2wav dumps 16bit stereo 44.1kHz pcm data to stdin, so you need to use it with other commands.
+mdx2wav dumps 16bit stereo 44.1kHz pcm data to stdout, so you need to use it with other commands.

 To Play now,
 ```shell